s3683007/A2-G2/README.md

 3. Select "Browser Window".
 4. Select "Desktops" followed by "All Desktops".
 5. Select "RMIT Desktop".

-#### Using Github installation
-4. Open Firefox and enter https://github.com/s3683007/A2-G2 into the address bar.
-5. Select the green "code" tab then "download zip".
-6. Navigate to the downloaded zip folder.
-7. Right click the zip folder and choose "Extract all.."
+6. Download the zipped folder via the submission website.
-8. Extract the folder, by selecting browse, to the "H" drive.
+7. Extract the zipped folder to the "H" drive.

-#### Assuming they need to install from assignment submission website

-#### Assuming they have the file installed
 8. Navigate to the start menu and type "cmd".
 9. Open the program called "Command Prompt".
 10. Enter "cd H:\A2-G2-main\src" into the command line (without the quotation marks).